1izardo/docker-configs/nginx-setup.md

 docker-compose up -d
 ```

-If all went well, you should be able to see the default NGINX page at the IP of your server.
+If all went well, you should be able to see some sort of page at the IP of your server.